-Big data workloads are compute-intensive and quickly become very expensive as data lakes expand year over year.
+Data Lake workloads are compute-intensive and quickly become very expensive as data lakes expand year over year.
 With on-premises solutions, organizations have to buy infrastructure (build capacity) for peak usage.
 Whereas on the cloud, organizations are able to scale compute as needed and only pay for what they use.

-On AWS you can also use Spot instances (spare EC2 computing instances offered at a discount compared to on-demand pricing) to significantly reduce the cost of running big data applications or increase an existing application's compute capacity.
+You can also use computing instances offered at a discount compared to on-demand pricing (called Spot instances in AWS and Azure, Preemptible VMs in Google Cloud) to significantly reduce the cost of running big data applications or increase an existing application's compute capacity.